Agile, V Model, Waterfall, Spiral – a comprehensive guide to the development models.

 All the participants in the development of a system have a responsibility for quality assurance and testing.

-– Testing activities like requirements, test designing happens well before coding.
+– Testing activities like requirements, test designing happen well before coding.

 This fact saves a lot of time and also helps in developing a very good understanding of the project at the initial stage.